 This is simply another way to take the effectiveness of your pushups up a notch.
 Diamond pushups not only work the chest but also work the triceps (I know benchpress and normal pushups do as well but this really hits the triceps), really making your workout more effective by hitting multiple groups of muscle at the same time!
-To start, make your thumbs and index fingers form a diamond/triangle underneath your chest and the perform the pushup.
+To start, make your thumbs and index fingers form a diamond/triangle underneath your chest and perform the pushup.
 It will burn like hell, trust me – so add them to your chest workout!

 Ball Dumbbell Benchpress

-Now we get to utilize our dumbbells and balance ball. with your feet flat on the ground and the knees at a 90 degree angle place your back with the main weight point being between the shoulder blades on your balance ball.
-Next perform the normal benchpress being sure to fully extend and bring the weights together at the top of the extension and really squeeze the chest together.
-Side note: I dominate 5 pound dumbbells!
+Now, we get to utilize our dumbbells and balance ball.
+With your feet flat on the ground and the knees at a 90-degree angle place your back with the main weight point being between the shoulder blades on your balance ball.
+Next, perform the normal benchpress being sure to fully extend and bring the weights together at the top of the extension and really squeeze the chest together.
+Side note: I dominate 5-pound dumbbells!

 Ball Dumbbell Butterflies

 From the same position as the bench press bring the weights down outside of your body in a wide arc with your elbows slightly bent to decrease the pressure on the bicep tendon until you feel a stretching of the chest.
-Bring the weight up and together over your chest, for this example I turned the weight inward and brought the inside of my hands together to really squeeze and work the chest!
+Bring the weight up and together over your chest, for this example, I turned the weight inward and brought the inside of my hands together to really squeeze and work the chest!

 Resistance Band Press